 This should all feel cloying, but the lovey-dovey, “everything is fine” mood is so (intentionally) exaggerated that it left me feeling uneasy.
 Contributing to this is the weird way the shot ends, with the family looking like they’re about to be eaten by the record player, which is out of focus in the foreground.
 It’s an image that contradicts – almost subconsciously – everything else in the scene.

 When you know what happens later, certain details pop out.
-The painting that opens the scene bears the inscription, “Missoula, Montana”, where Maddy is from, those are the last words she’ll ever hear, and that painting is the last thing she’ll ever see.
+The painting that opens the scene bears the inscription, “Missoula, Montana”, where Maddy is from.
+Those are the last words she’ll ever hear, and that painting is the last thing she’ll ever see.
 Maddy says she’ll “come galloping back often”, a strange phrase that I’ve never heard outside of this episode, but which foreshadows Sarah’s vision later on.
-And in a dark irony, Maddy also says she misses having a life of her own, mere hours from losing said life altogether.
+And in a dark irony, Maddy also says she misses having a life of her own, unaware that in a matter of hours, she wouldn’t have a life at all.

 The week before this episode aired, I saw an ad in a magazine that said the killer would be revealed.
 That affected the way I viewed it, but I think I would’ve felt something was up anyway.
 It’s like Lynch allowed the strong emotions evoked by the last act to colour the rest of the episode.